denshanif/indo-airports-api/README.md

 ## Demo API

-You can try the API on [this link](https://lovely-chalk-mushroom.glitch.me/).
+You can try the API on <a href="https://indo-airports-api.glitch.me/" target="_blank">hhttps://lovely-chalk-mushroom.glitch.me/</a>.

 The API is hosted on [Glitch](https://glitch.com/).

 ## API Endpoint Documentation and Usage